ZeshanFayyaz/tucows-exercise-ai/README.md

 - Add support for multi-turn conversations (not just single tickets)
 - Improve action classification with a larger set of workflows
-- Experiment with faster/smaller LLM models to reduce response latency
+- Experiment with faster/smaller LLM models to reduce response latency (smaller models show to decrease response quality severely)